Dominion: First World War and Treaty of Versailles

 The initiatives and contributions of British colonies to the British war effort in the First World War were recognised by Britain with the creation of the Imperial War Cabinet in 1917, which gave them a say in the running of the war.
 Dominion status as self-governing states, as opposed to symbolic titles granted various British colonies, waited until 1919, when the self-governing Dominions signed the Treaty of Versailles independently of the British government and became individual members of the League of Nations.
 This ended the purely colonial status of the Dominions.

-The First World War ended the purely colonial period in the history of the Dominions.
-Their military contribution to the Allied war effort gave them claim to equal recognition with other small states and a voice in the formation of policy.
-This claim was recognised within the Empire by the creation of the Imperial War Cabinet in 1917, and within the community of nations by Dominion signatures to the Treaty of Versailles and by separate Dominion representation in the League of Nations.
-In this way the "self-governing Dominions", as they were called, emerged as junior members of the international community.
-Their status defied exact analysis by both international and constitutional lawyers, but it was clear that they were no longer regarded simply as colonies of Britain.

 Irish Free State

-The Irish Free State, set up in 1922 after the Anglo-Irish War, was the third Dominion to appoint a non-UK born, non-aristocratic Governor-General when Timothy Michael Healy, following the tenures of Sir Gordon Drummond in Canada and of Sir Walter Davidson and Sir William Allardyce in Newfoundland, took the position in 1922.
+The Irish Free State, set up in 1922 after the Anglo-Irish War, was the third Dominion to appoint a non-UK born, non-aristocratic Governor-General when Timothy Michael Healy, following the tenures of Sir Gordon Drummond in Canada and of Sir Walter Edward Davidson and Sir William Allardyce in Newfoundland, took the position in 1922.
 Dominion status was never popular in the Irish Free State where people saw it as a face-saving measure for a British government unable to countenance a republic in what had previously been the United Kingdom of Great Britain and Ireland.
 Successive Irish governments undermined the constitutional links with the United Kingdom.
-In 1937 Ireland, as it renamed itself, adopted a new republican constitution that included powers for a president of Ireland.
+In 1937, Ireland, as it renamed itself, adopted a new republican constitution that included powers for a president of Ireland.
 At the same time, a law delegating functions to the King, not as King in Ireland but as the symbol of the co-operation amongst Commonwealth countries with which Ireland associated itself, continued to apply in external relations.
 The last statutory functions of the King with respect to Ireland were abolished in 1949.